taivlam/cps218/assignment-ch-1.md

     * You should be be aware that these are part of the OS from experience tinkering with Linux components before.

 ## Question 2
 > Which of the following kernels are development kernels?
-(Choose all that apply.)<br>
+(Choose all that apply.)
+>
 > a.
 2.3.4<br>
 > b.
 4.5.5<br>
 > c.
 5.10-rc5<br>